 This converts maintenance from reactive load into managed capacity.
 Teams move from firefighting to planned intervention.
 Emergency calls decline.
 Informal coordination between production and maintenance disappears.

 Another key dimension from the research is human knowledge capture.
 AI systems extract patterns from prior incidents, linking signals to real outcomes and resolutions.
-Less experienced technicians receive context: common failure modes, past fixes, and expected recovery time.
+Less experienced technicians receive context.
 Senior expertise scales without direct involvement in each case.

 Value Driver 2.
 Quality